Yazan24/yazan24.github.io/_posts/2020-09-12-A-scientists-approach-to-happiness.markdown

 ---
 layout: post
 title:  A scientific and methodological approach to finding happiness.
-description: Naval Ravikant challenged his listers, "if you're so smart, why aren't you happy?".
+description: Naval Ravikant challenged his listeners, "if you're so smart, why aren't you happy?".
 This article takes on that challenge.
 date:   2022-09-12 15:01:35 +0300
 image:  '/images/14.jpg'
 tags:   [frameworks for life, happiness, personal development]